SethMcN/CommandLineCasino/README.md

 # CommandLineCasino
-This repo holds a command line casino game I developed in year 10 to 11 I broke the games down into different files then imported them into the main file "The Casino" this was done to make development of the games simpler.
+This repository contains a command-line casino game I developed during years 10 and 11.
+I broke the game down into different files and then imported them into the main file, "The Casino."
+This was done to simplify the development process.